curiousTauseef/workshop-service/readme.md

 2. Take a look at the swagger spec in this repo and create a stub against this.
 3. Create some feature files and fixture to run against this stub

+Instructions on the readme [here](https://github.com/ComparetheMarket/engineering.consumer-contract-testing.docker)

-You can see a case study [here](https://engineering-docs-test.vassily.io/docs/testing/consumer-contract-testing/case-study/) with step by step instructions
+You can see a case study [here](https://engineering-docs-test.vassily.io/docs/testing/consumer-contract-testing/case-study/) with step by step instructions.

 If you are having trouble pulling the ECR from AWS you can use [this](https://cloud.docker.com/u/rgparkins/repository/docker/rgparkins/contract-testing-base)